texfaq/texfaq.github.io/FAQ-fontunavail.md

 after LaTeX has encountered `\end{document}`.

-The message tells you that you've chosen a font size that is not in LaTeX's list of ''allowed'' sizes for this font; LaTeX has chosen the nearest font size it knows is allowed.
+The message tells you that you've chosen a font size that is not in LaTeX's list of "allowed" sizes for this font; LaTeX has chosen the nearest font size it knows is allowed.
 In fact, you can tell LaTeX to allow _any_ size: the restrictions come from the days when only bitmap fonts were available, and they have never